Medical-Fitness Technician

 Core Muscle Fitness Score Interpretation:

-- Sit on the floor with your legs together and straight
+- Sit on the floor with your legs together and straight.

-- Lay back into the supine position
+- Lie back into the supine position.

-- Your hands may be either flat under the hips or to the side (whichever is more comfortable)
+- Your hands may be either flat under the hips or to the side (whichever is more comfortable).

-- Stop flexing your thighs when your legs are straight up, perpendicular to the floor
+- Stop flexing your thighs when your legs are straight up, perpendicular to the floor (90 degrees).

-- Complete when feet nearly reach the floor in the hovering position
+- Complete when feet nearly reach the floor in the hovering position.

-- Explain that they can stop and rest if needed, but if they do, the clock keeps running.
+- You may stop and rest if needed, but if you do, the Timer keeps running.

 Test Protocol:

-- After the participant has warmed up, ask him/her to indicate when he/she is ready to begin.
+- After your client has warmed up, ask him/her to indicate when he/she is ready to begin.

-- Observe the participant at all times and check their body movements.
+- Observe your client at all times and check his/her body movements.

-- Do not inform the participant how much time is remaining on the clock.
+- Do not inform your client how much time has elapsed or remains.

-- Record the total number of completed leg-raises during the 2-minute test.
+- Record the Total number of completed Leg-Raises during the 2-minute test.

 Scoring the Test Result: